 No More Plastic Bags!

-I know, this is an obvious one but how many times do you still forget your bags and feel the need to buy new ones at the till?
+I know, plastic bags feels like an obvious one but how many times do you still forget your reusable bags and feel the need to buy new ones at the till?
 Yep, I’ve been guilty of this but here are some things to consider:

 - Do you even need a bag?
 Why not put the shopping straight back into the trolley then into your boot as they are?

 - Keep your boot fully stocked with a variety of bags.
 Plastic, material, tote, Ikea or sports direct bag, whatever you have lying around the house.

 - Purchase all reusable shopping bags and after each shop, set a reminder on your phone to put them straight back into the car.

 - If you don’t use a car, keep your bags in one easy place where you can grab them before leaving the house.